Out-Law Guide | 09 Nov 2020 | 2:15 pm | 10 min. read

 Isolation notes can be accessed through the NHS website and NHS 111 online.
 Individuals will be asked to answer a few questions, after which an isolation note will be emailed to them.
 The service can also be used to generate an isolation note on behalf of someone else, while those without an email address can have the note sent to a trusted family member or friend, or directly to the employer.

-Employers are unlikely to be able to require employees to take holiday for any period of self-isolation where these periods have been designated as eligible for statutory sick pay (SSP).
-As these employees may not be "sick" in terms of company sick pay (CSP), employees may not be covered by sick leave provisions and employers will have to read into their contracts and policies and consider their position as to any discretion to be exercised.
+As these employees may not be "sick" in terms of CSP, employees may not be covered by sick leave provisions and employers will have to read into their contracts and policies and consider their position as to any discretion to be exercised.

 Many CSP policies will include a requirement for the employee to obtain a 'fit note' from a doctor before CSP is payable.
 An employee who is following official guidance to self-isolate and who has flu-like symptoms may have difficulty obtaining a fit note, particularly given the anticipated pressure on health services.
 Employers should therefore consider making exceptions to their usual sick pay policies as to the evidence required.
 This is in line with updated government guidance that employers should be more flexible in relation to the evidence they require.